BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Block/index.md

 ## Side Note - MicroPython and JavaScript Editor in MakeCode ##

 You can alternatively code in MicroPython or JavaScript from the MakeCode editor.
-This can be accessed
+This can be accessed via the switch towards the top of the micro:bit editor.

 For this demo project, the block code converted into micropython looks like this:
 ![EKGPython](./EKGPython.png)